 Forage fish fisheries are prevalent in eastern boundary upwelling systems of the world (the California, Humboldt, Canary, and Benguela systems; Sydeman et al. 2014), and they are thought to have a variety of negative effects on marine predator foraging and demography (e.g., Kirkman 2009).
 In contrast to some upwelling systems, notably the Peru system (Cury et al. 2000), the CCE is not characterized by “wasp-waist” food web dynamics (Miller et al. 2010).
 Energy transfer occurs via many mid trophic level prey species (Szoboszlai et al. 2015), enhancing food web complexity, as well as complexity in numerical responses due to the potential for prey switching.
-The upper trophic level predator community in the CCE consists of more than ~155 species including >50 seabirds, >30 marine mammals, and >75 predatory fishes species.
+The upper trophic level predator community in the CCE consists of more than ~155 species including >50 seabirds, >30 marine mammals, and >75 predatory fish species.
 Forage species in this ecosystem consist of coastal pelagic fish including northern anchovy (Engraulis mordax) and Pacific sardine (Sardinops sagax), juvenile (age-0) predatory fish such as rockfishes (Sebastes spp.), as well as invertebrates such as market squid (Doryteuthis opalescens).
 Here, building upon the conceptual approach of Cury et al. (2011) and others, we test the hypothesis that numerical response curves and prey thresholds are similar across seabirds and other classes of marine predators in the CCE.
 To test this hypothesis, we modeled time series of predator demographic traits against contemporaneous information on forage nekton abundance across this ecosystem in two regions.
 This study is significant because thresholds of response for fish and marine mammals have yet to be compared to those established for seabirds to ascertain if the benchmark for fisheries management is applicable across classes of predators in marine ecosystems.

 Methods

-Data for predator-prey relationships in the CCE were obtained from various publications, technical reports and online databases and supplemented with unpublished data (see Szoboszlai et al. 2015; Table A1, S2).
-Seabirds in the central CCE included common murre (Uria aalge), rhinoceros auklet (Cerorhinca monocerata), Brandt’s cormorant (Phalacrocorax pencillatus), pelagic cormorant (P. pelagicus), and pigeon guillemot (Cepphus columba), which bred on offshore Southeast Farallon Island (SFI), nearshore Año Nuevo Island (ANI), and/or Alcatraz Island (ALZ) (Fig. 1).
+Data for predator-prey relationships in the CCE were obtained from various publications, technical reports and online databases and supplemented with unpublished data (see Szoboszlai et al. 2015; Table A1, A2).
+Seabirds in the central CCE included common murre (Uria aalge), rhinoceros auklet (Cerorhinca monocerata), Brandt’s cormorant (Phalacrocorax pencillatus), pelagic cormorant (P. pelagicus), and pigeon guillemot (Cepphus columba), which bred on offshore Southeast Farallon Island (SFI), nearshore Año Nuevo Island (ANI), and/or Alcatraz Island (ALZ) (Fig. 1; Sydeman et al. 2001, Saenz et al. 2006, Thayer and Sydeman 2007, Garcia-Reyes et al. 2013, Carle et al. 2014, Leising et al. 2014, Elliott et al. 2015, J. Thayer unpublished data).
 Brown pelicans (Pelecanus occidentalis) bred at Anacapa (ANA) and Santa Barbara Islands (SBI) in the southern California Bight, and least terns (Sternula antillarum browni) at Venice Beach (VB) (Fig. 1).
 We used time series on seabird breeding success, defined as the number of chicks produced per breeding female (1975-present; Table A2).
 Pelican data prior to 1975 were not used to avoid confounding effects of DDT on breeding success (Sydeman et al. 2001).